AdrianKlessa/Syosetu-notifier/README.md

 - Syosetu has a request limit of 80k requests OR 400MB data transfer per day
 - The limit is based on the IP address of the request origination, there is no user/password or token authentication in the API
 - I plan to limit the update checks to 1~2 times per day and add some sanity checks for update checks to make sure the application does not cross the limit

+Icons used in /res directory are from https://iconoir.com/ .
+The relevant copyright and permission notice is included in that directory.